Arts & Humanities

 Annual progress reviews

-Research students have Annual Progress Reviews, which they must pass in order to progress into the next year of study.
+All research students have Annual Progress Reviews, which they must pass in order to progress into the next year of study.
+These are vital points where all candidates receive formal feedback not only from their supervisory team, but also from other members of the faculty.

 Our research